-A majority of Alternative Investment managers reviewed and selected by GIMA pay or cause to be paid an ongoing fee for distribution from their management fees to Morgan Stanley Wealth Management clients that purchase an interest in an Alternative Investment and in some instances pay these fees on the investments held by advisory clients.
+A majority of Alternative Investment managers reviewed and selected by GIMA pay or cause to be paid an ongoing fee for distribution from their management fees to Morgan Stanley Wealth Management in connection with Morgan Stanley Wealth Management clients that purchase an interest in an Alternative Investment and in some instances pay these fees on the investments held by advisory clients.
 Morgan Stanley Wealth Management rebates such fees that are received and attributable to an investment held by an advisory client and retains the fees paid in connection with investments held by brokerage clients.
-Morgan Stanley Wealth Management has a confict of interest in ofering alternative investments because Morgan Stanley Wealth Management or our affiates, in most instances, earn more money in your account from your investments in alternative investments than from other investment options.
+Morgan Stanley Wealth Management has a confict of interest in ofering alternative investments because Morgan Stanley Wealth Management or our afliates, in most instances, earn more money in your account from your investments in alternative investments than from other investment options.